Bellwright: Is It Multiplayer? Co-op, Player Count, and Hosting

 How hosting and saves work in practice

-From a practical standpoint, this setup works well for small groups that usually play together at the same time.
-It is less convenient for groups who want a “living world” that different friends can visit whenever they have free time.
-If your crew has one regular organizer who is happy to host, Bellwright’s structure makes sense.
-If your group rotates schedules constantly, the host-based design is the main limitation to understand before committing to a long campaign.
+Practically, this works well for a small group that plays together at the same time.
+It is less convenient for a crew that wants a “living world” different friends can drop into at any hour.
+If you have one regular organizer happy to host, the structure makes sense.
+If your group’s schedules rotate constantly, the host-based model is the main limitation to weigh before committing to a long campaign.
+The natural pick for the organizer is to be the consistent host so the campaign’s world state lives on one machine.

 Screenshot from Bellwright